 Key Average Cost Per Install Statistics:

-Before diving into the specifics, it will certainly make sense to give a definition to what is Cost Per Install and how to calculate it.
+Before diving into the specifics, it will certainly make sense to give a definition for what is Cost Per Install and how to calculate it.

 Cost per install (aka CPI) – a definition and formula

-The formula for calculating Cost Per Install is quite simple, in fact it’s implied in the name: Your total ad spend divided by number of installs.
+The formula for calculating Cost Per Install is quite simple, in fact, it’s implied in the name: Your total ad spends divided by a number of installs.